centria/coding-20/docs/part0.md

 | 6| You understand the dfference between **static** and **non-static** classes and methods.
 You can separate **user interface** from program logic. |

-The courses are graded on a scale of 0-5, individually.
+## Grade table (spring 2021)
 The grade comprises of the amount of exercises done.
 There will be no exam.

-## The following grade table is valid in spring 2021

 | Exercises done | Grade |
 |:----------------|:-----:|